 If states choose to offer this SEP, here’s how it works:

 In the case of death of an enrollee or dependent, the remaining enrollees on the QHP have 60 days from the date of death to enroll in a different plan.
 Coverage will be effective the first of the month following the new plan selection, OR the exchange can allow the enrollee to use the normal effective date rules/deadlines that it uses (keeping in mind that this SEP is not available in any states that use HealthCare.gov unless the death or divorce result in a loss of coverage, and the majority of the states use HealthCare.gov as their exchange).

 In the case of divorce, legal separation, or child support order that causes the enrollee to lose a dependent or cease to be a dependent, the SEP runs for 60 days following the divorce, legal separation, or court order.
 Regular effective date rules apply.

-In states that opt to implement an SEP triggered by loss of a dependent or loss of dependent status, the SEP is only applicable for people who are already enrolled in plans through the exchange, so it doesn’t apply to plans purchased outside the exchange, or to people who are uninsured at the time of the death/divorce/separation.
+In states that opt to implement a SEP triggered by loss of a dependent or loss of dependent status, the SEP is only applicable for people who are already enrolled in plans through the exchange, so it doesn’t apply to plans purchased outside the exchange, or to people who are uninsured at the time of the death/divorce/separation.